When AI Persuades: Adversarial Explanation Attacks on Human Trust in AI-Assisted Decision Making: User Study Results

 \section{User Study Results}

 We present the empirical results of our user study to address \textbf{RQ1-RQ3}.
-The analysis quantifies how adversarial framing alters user trust (\textbf{RQ1}), identifies the explanation mechanisms and influencing factors that shape susceptibility (\textbf{RQ2}), and examines how trust evolves under repeated exposure to adversarial explanations (\textbf{RQ3}).
+The analysis quantifies how adversarial framing alters user trust (\textbf{RQ1}), identifies the explanation mechanisms and influencing factors that shape susceptibility (\textbf{RQ2}), and examines how trust evolves under repeated adversarial exposure to adversarial explanations (\textbf{RQ3}).
 Together, these findings reveal how adversarial explanations exploit cognitive vulnerabilities in human-AI communication to achieve behavioral deception.

-In our statistical analysis, we employ ordinary least squares (OLS) regression to examine both independent and interaction effects of multiple factors, such as attack condition and cognitive source, on trust scores $T$.
-To analyze differences in the distribution of cognitive trust sources between attack and non-attack conditions, we apply chi-square tests of independence.
-We use Welch’s two-sample \textit{t}-tests to conduct pairwise comparisons of trust scores under specific conditions, as this test is robust to unequal sample sizes and variance heterogeneity across groups.
-To account for repeated measurements from the same users across task sequences, we additionally apply linear mixed-effects models with participant-level random effects to investigate trust evolution.
+For \textbf{RQ1} and \textbf{RQ2}, we treat each answered question as an independent trial-level observation.
+In \textbf{RQ1}, the ordinary least squares (OLS) regression is used to estimate both main and interaction effects of experimental factors (e.g., attack condition, cognitive source, etc.) on the trust score $T$.
+In the OLS model, \textit{the estimated coefficient $\beta$ measures the change in trust score for a one-unit change in an independent variable, while holding other variables constant.} For \textbf{RQ2}, we use Welch's two-sample \textit{t}-tests to focus on mean trust scores comparison under attack and non-attack conditions.
+We define the trust difference as: $\Delta T = \bar{T}_{\text{attack}} - \bar{T}_{\text{non\_attack}}$.
+For \textbf{RQ3}, to account for repeated measurements from the same users across task sequences, we additionally apply linear mixed-effects models with participant-level random effects to investigate trust evolution.
+Throughout the paper, statistical significance is assessed using the $p$-value\footnote{Significance: $^{*}p<.1$, $^{**}p<.01$, $^{***}p<.001$}, which denotes the probability of observing an effect at least as extreme as the one in the data under the null hypothesis.